Session Handling in Lucee

 Session Management Functions

-The SessionInvalidate() function immediately terminates the current session and removes all associated data:
+SessionInvalidate() terminates the session and removes all data.
+Useful for logout:

 // During logout